YashMeh/Falabella/README.md

 - Ranking huge number of research papers based on a certain keyword.
 - Seaching for keywords through different kinds of documents and all at once. and more..
+- Rank resume based on certain skills that you want.
+- Use this to find relevant information of a keyword from heterogeneous media types.

 ### Architecture